hackerb9/vt340test/errata.md

 DEC VT330/340 Text Programming, second edition

-* DECRPSS response to DECRQSS query is inverted
+* Page 228: DECRPSS response to DECRQSS query is inverted

   VT340 manual states that 0 = host's request is valid, 1 = invalid.
   However, the way the VT340 actually works is the opposite.
 (See